anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 GOOGLE_GENAI_USE_VERTEXAI=1
 GOOGLE_CLOUD_PROJECT=YOUR_PROJECT_ID
 GOOGLE_CLOUD_LOCATION=YOUR_PROJECT_LOCATION
+GEMINI_API_KEY=
 ```
 - GOOGLE_GENAI_USE_VERTEXAI: This tells the ADK that you intend to use Google's Vertex AI service for your Generative AI operations.
 This is important for leveraging Google Cloud's managed services and advanced models.
 - GOOGLE_CLOUD_PROJECT: This variable will hold the unique identifier of your Google Cloud Project.
 ADK needs this to correctly associate your agent with your cloud resources and to enable billing.
 - GOOGLE_CLOUD_LOCATION: This specifies the Google Cloud region where your Vertex AI resources are located (e.g., us-central1, global).
 Using the correct location ensures your agent can communicate effectively with the Vertex AI services in that region.
+- GEMINI_API_KEY= optional, if we use multimodal, we need to put api key for it to work

 navigate to agent.py
 ### agent.py